Suppression of mid-circuit measurement crosstalk errors with micromotion: Introduction

-In trapped-ion systems, measurement and reset are performed by applying a resonant laser beam to the target qubit, causing the ion to fluoresce.
-There are two sources of MCMR crosstalk errors on neighboring qubit ions: 1) photons fluoresced by the measured ion and 2) photons originating from the measurement laser beam either directly or due to reflections from the trap or nearby surfaces.
 Previously, MCMR crosstalk in trapped-ion systems was reduced by three strategies.
-One, map the qubit to a secondary ion species where the detection can be performed at a laser frequency far away from the primary ion's resonant fluorescence frequency~\cite{Schmidt05,Hume07,Negnevitsky18}.
+One strategy is to map the qubit to a secondary ion species where the detection can be performed at a laser frequency far away from the primary ion's resonant fluorescence frequency~\cite{Schmidt05,Hume07,Negnevitsky18}.
 This requires quantum information to be swapped between the different ion species, creating additional technical challenges, and imperfections in that process can limit the detection fidelity.
-Two, map the qubit states of any unmeasured ions to different atomic levels that do not interact with the detection light~\cite{Riebe04}.
+However, errors due to imperfections in the mapping can be overcome by repeating the process as long as the qubit state information is preserved by the process as in ~\cite{Hume07} for example.
+A second strategy is to map the qubit states of any unmeasured ions to different atomic levels that do not interact with the detection light~\cite{Riebe04}.
 This strategy requires additional laser pulses applied to all unmeasured qubits and can lead to additional qubit errors.
-Three, increase the distance between measured and unmeasured ions by physically transporting them to different trapping regions~\cite{Barrett04,Crain19,Pino21}.
+A third strategy is to increase the distance between measured and unmeasured ions by physically transporting them to different trapping regions~\cite{Barrett04,Crain19,Pino21}.
 This strategy increases circuit time and may require the device to be larger than otherwise necessary.
 Furthermore, it has been found that even at separation distances of greater than $100$ $\mu$m, where decoherence due to the fluoresced photons of the measured ion is reduced to $10^{-4}$ levels or less, stray photons from the detection laser beam can be the limiting source of decoherence during measurements~\cite{Pino21,Crain19,Wan19}.

 Here, we present a method to ``hide'' ions using micromotion, which reduces unwanted photon absorption by over an order of magnitude~\cite{Berkeland98,Leibfried99}, and thereby also reducing the distance ions must be separated during measurement.
-We characterize the performance of the MCMR operations with a variant of randomized benchmarking, where MCMR applied to a target qubit is interleaved between single-qubit randomized benchmarking gates on nearby qubits.
-The protocol simultaneously quantifies mid-circuit state-preparation and measurement (SPAM) errors on the target ion and the crosstalk errors on the nearby ions.
+We characterize the performance of the MCMR operations with a variant of randomized benchmarking (RB), where MCMR applied to a target qubit is interleaved between single-qubit RB gates on nearby qubits.
+The protocol simultaneously quantifies mid-circuit state preparation and measurement (SPAM) errors on the target ion and the crosstalk errors on the nearby ions.

 This paper is organized as follows: In Sec.~\ref{sec:micromotion hiding} we introduce our technique to reduce MCMR crosstalk erors by hiding ions with micromotion.
 Next, in Sec.~\ref{sec:mcmr benchmarking} we introduce our procedure to comprehensively benchmark the crosstalk errors on neighboring ions.
 Finally, in Sec.~\ref{sec:conclusions} we discuss the results and future work.